Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 Draw your happy place

 Drawing your happy place is a beautiful meditative art therapy activity that will not only relax you but also make you happy.
-While drawing you will be imagining and intensively thinking about something positive.
-We too often get caught up in a stream of negative thinking so this activity is a great way to break up that stream.
+While drawing, you will be imagining and intensely thinking about something positive.
+We too often get caught up in a stream of negative thinking, so this activity is a great way to break up that stream.

 Draw or paint in whichever medium you are most comfortable with, and choose your favorite colors.
 Your favorite place doesn’t have to be just a physical place.
 It can also be an activity or a thing.
 Whatever makes you feel peaceful, relaxed, and happy, draw it.